50 Years Of Manufacturing & Delivering The Highest-Quality Limestone & Black Basalt. Sourced & Hand-Picked From The Middle East.

 Case Study 5: San Diego, California – Coastal Boutique Hotel

-Use: White limestone tiles were specified for guest lobbies, spa areas, and pool decks in a boutique oceanfront hotel to evoke a serene, upscale coastal vibe.
+Use: Natural white limestone pool pavers were specified for guest lobbies, spa areas, and pool decks in a boutique oceanfront hotel to evoke a serene, upscale coastal vibe.

 Implementation: 24″×24″ flamed limestone planks were installed indoors and outdoors with hidden drainage channels.
 A marine-grade sealant protected against salt and chlorine exposure, while non-slip finishes ensured guest safety.